Waterton Planetarium

 Min Number of Participants: 2

-Planetarium shows are suited for participants ages 4+.
-We apologize but we are unable to accommodate childen 0-3 years old, as planetarium shows are often stimulating environments which little ones may find overwhelming, and we wish to minimimze any distruptions to other guests.
+Planetarium shows are best-suited for participants ages 4+.
+We have found that childen 0-3 years old may find the shows overwhelming, as planetarium shows can be stimulating environments for little ones, and we wish to minimimze any distruptions to other guests.
 All children must be accompanied by an adult.
 Please note that telescopes are NOT part of the planetarium show.

 Most feature programs are followed by a short, complimentary show called Losing the Dark.